John Bogdan

 Colonel John Bogdan is an officer in the United States Army and former commander of the Guantanamo prison camp.
 He also ran detention centers in Iraq and Somalia.
 In 2018 Bogdan was hired by UNC Charlotte as its Associate Vice Chancellor of Safety and Security.
+He retired from this position in June 2024.

 Education

 Bogdan earned an undergrad degree at Virginia Commonwealth University and Masters from Webster University and the National Defense University.

 Military career

 John Bogdan served in several high-ranking positions.
 From March 2007 to March 2009 he was "Battalion Commander / Law Enforcement Operations Manager" during the U.S. occupation of Iraq.
 According to Bogdan's LinkedIn profile, his duties included collaborating "with senior Iraqi Police leaders to advise/assist in the development and employment of 20K Iraqi Police Officers across 50 stations" in Baghdad.
 Bogdan's assignments in Iraq coincided with the consolidation of Nouri al-Maliki's authoritarian regime.
 In 2007 and 2008 Al-Maliki, Prime Minister from 2006 to 2014, used police forces as well as regular and irregular military units to suppress rival Shi’ite factions and to drive Sunni civilians from large parts of Baghdad.

 In June 2012 Bogdan took over as commander of Joint Task Force Guantanamo's Detention Group—a position sometimes called the camp's warden—from Colonel Donnie Thomas.

 Within weeks, new violations of international law in relation to prisoners' rights were widely reported.
 In February 2013 attorneys representing Guantanamo captives confirmed one of their long-standing concerns—that the rooms where Guantanamo captives met with their clients were "bugged" (wire-tapped).

 When Bogdan was called to testify about this matter, he asserted that he had only recently been aware of the bugs and that they had been installed before he assumed command.
 He denied any knowledge of the bugs being monitored, and implied that they had been abandoned.
 Bogdan asserted that he had told guards "there was to be no audio monitoring of attorney-client meetings."
 When asked why the wiring to the bugs had recently been repaired he suggested that it may just have been for completeness, and did not confirm that the bugs were being recorded or listened to.
 Bogdan said he had recently locked up the power supplies for the bugs.
 Colonel Donnie Thomas, Bogdan's predecessor, had been aware of the bugs.

 In March 2013 news broke that the most serious hunger strike in five years had begun.

 Writing in Time magazine, Ben Fox asserted that an intensive search ordered by Bogdan was one of the triggers for the hunger strike.